txtatech/qreeper/README.md

 QReeper is a pair of Rust applications that provide QR code data compression and decompression functionality.

-The `qr_compressor` encodes and compresses given text data into QR codes in both Hex and Base64 encoding formats.
+The `qreeper_encoder` encodes and compresses given text data into QR codes in both Hex and Base64 encoding formats.

-The `qr_decompressor` is capable of decoding these QR codes and decompressing the data back into its original form.
+The `qreeper_decoder` is capable of decoding these QR codes and decompressing the data back into its original form.

 The applications use a GTK interface.